brentgreeff/flatten/README.md

 ### Flatten an array of nested arrays.

-Using the simplest code that occoured to me for now, - will improve if needed.
+Using pretty simple code to solve the problem, - will improve if needed.
 Error handling can be added if needed.